goreleaser/goreleaser/www/docs/blog/posts/2022-02-20-azure-devops.md

 ![](https://cdn-images-1.medium.com/max/2000/1*CTox6hgrOCgaTs9AFJWUhQ.png)

-In this demo, I am going to publish the release artefacts as build artefacts.
+In this demo, I am going to publish the release artifacts as build artifacts.

 ![](https://cdn-images-1.medium.com/max/2244/1*nwH4Ej9GbQ6RdE_MfYMelw.png)

 The task **CopyFiles** collects some files from the **dist** folder and the cosign public key and **PublishBuildArtifacts** publish them.
-You will find the artefacts on the pipeline detail
+You will find the artifacts on the pipeline detail

 ![](https://cdn-images-1.medium.com/max/2000/1*GWCiLGBnHOnCjyRuqrPEEw.png)